top of page

 Vehicles: A ranch vehicle will be provided for ranch-related work.

-Living in at Wellnitz Ranch: Cody is 38 miles away and has all basic amenities including a place to eat, a grocery store, and a gas station.
-Valentine is an hour away and offers basic amenities and additional services and shopping options.
-Wellnitz Ranch is in a very remote area but offers many recreational activities including fishing, hiking, floating the river, and canoeing.
+Living at the Wellnitz Ranch: Cody is 38 miles away and offers all basic amenities, including dining options, a grocery store, and a gas station.
+Valentine is an hour away and offers basic amenities, additional services, and shopping options.
+Wellnitz Ranch is situated in a remote area, yet it provides a variety of recreational activities, including fishing, hiking, floating the river, and canoeing.
 Community events include brandings, barbeques, church socials, and other events.

-Educational Activities: The intern will have the opportunity to attend select workshops and participate in various ranch tours.
+Educational Activities: Opportunities to attend select workshops and participate in various ranch tours will be available.

 bottom of page